Israel's anti-Netanyahu coalition sets its sights on parliamentary approval

-Category: World Hits: 4Opponents of Israeli Prime Minister Benjamin Netanyahu announced late Wednesday they had reached a deal to form a new governing coalition that would end his record-setting but divisive 12-year rule.
+Category: World Hits: 5Opponents of Israeli Prime Minister Benjamin Netanyahu announced late Wednesday they had reached a deal to form a new governing coalition that would end his record-setting but divisive 12-year rule.
 But the agreement must still be approved by the Knesset, or parliament – if it is approved, opposition leader Yair Lapid and a diverse array of partners spanning the Israeli political spectrum will take the helm.

 Read more https://www.france24.com/en/middle-east/20210603-israel-s-anti-netanyahu-coalition-must-now-seek-parliament-approval